sequelize/website/docs/other-topics/transactions.md

       // runs query in transaction t3
       User.create({ name: 'Mallory' }, { transaction: t2 }),

-      // if ALS is enabled, this method uses t2 automatically
+      // if CLS is enabled, this method uses t2 automatically
       // otherwise, it uses neither transactions (like if transaction were set to null).
       User.create({ name: 'John' }),
     ]);